adamsilver/fdpb/05-Inbox-Management.md

 Semantically speaking everything is a list.
 The things on the page are a list of things on the page.
 Pedantism aside, we need to decide what type of list our inbox will use.

 We should use tables to represent two-dimensional data.
-In our case the rows represent emails and the columns represent the details about the email: recipient, subject and sent date etc. Gmail, omits table headings which might suggest a table is the wrong choice.
+In our case, rows represent emails and columns represent the recipient, subject and sent date etc. Gmail omits table headings.
+Perhaps this suggests a table is the wrong choice of list.

 We could represent rows as list items and&mdash;at least in big screens&mdash;style them visually as columns.
 This brings us to the first problem.
 Tables aren't very responsive.

 Tables are semantically tied to the way they look.
 Meaning it's hard to make tables not *look* like tables.
 There are some solutions, but they are not particularly cross-browser friendly.

-Moreover, tables are a good choice when the data needs contextual information to make it useful.
+Tables *are* a good choice when the data needs contextual information to make it useful.
 For example, *23* is useless information without the context of *goals scored* as a column heading and *Lionel Messi* as a row heading.

-Our inbox is seemingly less tabular.
+Our inbox, however, is seemingly less tabular.
 It's a list of emails that if read out as "From Heydon, subject: Buttons, 19/09/2017 at 9am" would be quite readable.
+You might even argue that the verbosity of having column headings is something that hinders the experience as opposed to helping it.

-Mailchimp, which is not an inbox, has a similar looking interface to Gmail but uses list items instead of tables:
+Mailchimp, which is not an inbox, has a similar interface to Gmail but uses list items instead of tables:

 ![Mailchimp List](./images/mailchimp-list.png)

-It looks the same, but the advantage of a list items over tables is that they are maleable.
+It looks the same, but the advantage of list items over table rows is that they are maleable.
 Semantics on the web is hard.
-Only once we take a step back and critique solutions from many angles does the "right" solution show itself.
+Only once we take a step back and critique solutions from several angles does the "right" solution show itself.

 This may seem a bit out of place in a book about form patterns but forms aren't something that exist in a vaccum.
-They are a major part of an interface, but they rarely form an interface on their own.
+They are a major part of an interface, but they rarely form an interface all on their own.

 On balance, an unordered list is preferential.
 This is not to say tables are bad.
-We can't classify elements this way.
+We can't classify elements this as *good* and *bad*.
 We simply need to understand their meaning, their behaviour and their constraints.
+From here we may choose to classify them as *appropriate* or *inappropriate*.

 So here's our inbox: